Michele Angelo Petrone was a professional artist who exhibited at the Royal Academy and the South Bank in London.

 Since 2015 ONCA has been responsible for part of the MAP collection, with other elements being held at the Wellcome Library in London.
 If you are interested in finding out more about Michele and his legacy, or to enquire about borrowing or buying pieces please do get in touch.

-We also run workshops inspired by the work of Michele; please follow the link to find out more about the sessions we run at the Macmillan Horizon Centre.
-If you require any further information please email
+We sometimes run workshops inspired by the work of Michele.
+We update our blog here with project news.
+If you require any further information please email .